SergeyTeplyakov/Blog/_posts/2019-05-29-Shooting-Yourself-in-the-Foot-with-Concurrent-Use-of-FileStream-Position.md

 We have a very simple code that writes synchronously to a file with blocks of 1024 characters `N` times.
 We can increase the `N` to be in millions, we can deploy this code to production and never see any errors for years.
 So we can make a conclusion that it is safe to read the `FileStream.Position` property while the other thread writes the content to the file.

 And then we make a simple change.
-We either call [`FileStream.SafeFileHandle`](https://referencesource.microsoft.com/#mscorlib/system/io/filestream.cs,1424) property on a `FileStream` instance or we start creating a `FileStream` instance by providing `SafeFileHandle` instance by calling, for instance, `new FileStream(safeHandle, FileAccess.Write)`.
+We either call [`FileStream.SafeFileHandle`](https://referencesource.microsoft.com/#mscorlib/system/io/filestream.cs,1424) property on a `FileStream` instance or we start creating a `FileStream` by calling, for instance, `new FileStream(safeHandle, FileAccess.Write)`.

 ```csharp
 [Test]